 Macedonian, Persian, and…?

 Here it gets interesting.
 The Ptolemies were reigning royals.
-So there are clear records of who married whom and which children they had.
+So there are detailed records of who married whom and the children they had.

-Cleopatra’s father, King Ptolemy XII, was nicknamed ‘Auletes’ (flute-player) and ‘Nothos’ (bastard).
-He was the son of the king.
-But who was his mother?
+Cleopatra’s father, King Ptolemy XII, was nicknamed ‘Nothos’ (bastard).
+He was the son of the king of Egypt, but who was his mother?

 Cleopatra’s grandfather, King Ptolemy IX, dutifully married his two sisters.